ChrisZie/HugoSymphony/content/_index.md

     bar: 2
   - fact: COORDINATION
     bar: 3
-  question2: Volunteers identify inadequate training as the **key** reason they have a negative volunteering experience?
+  question2: Volunteers identify inadequate training as the **key** reason they have a negative volunteer experience with an Organization?
-  answer: To the world, your Social Media profile **is** who you are and what you
-    do.
-This is where you build the community you need.<br><br>We design Social Media profiles on all platforms that grow your followers and convert them into your best supporters as volunteers and donors.
+  answer: Training, beyond being invaluable for growing skills, is critical for managing liability for both you and the volunteers.<br><br>We have trained and been trained as volunteers several dozen times.
+We craft presentations that educate effectively while also establishing expectations, lowering liability on both sides.
 draft: true

 ---